Amtrak Platform Station

 When The Train Arrives At A Platform Station

-Pretty straightforward here, wait for the train to come to a complete stop and listen for instructions from the conductors or Amtrak staff for directions.
+It’s pretty straightforward here: wait for the train to come to a complete stop and listen for directions from the conductors or Amtrak staff.
 They will direct you to the right car and assist you with your room or coach seats.

 Conductors may scan or lift your ticket before boarding the train; wait until you are on board.
 The crew and how many people are getting on with you determine when they collect them.
 Either way, have your tickets ready as you see the train coming or before.